marcus-grant/notes/pcde-module21-content.md

    you will see a Markdown cell in which you can answer that question.
    Responses should fully answer the question that is provided, and each response should be approximately two to three sentences.

+### Submission Instructions for Activity 21.1

+Your submission for this activity should be a Jupyter Notebook that includes your completed code and your open-ended responses:

+1. Update the code cell by completing the print statement by calling the `observation_space` method to print the number of states in your environment.
+2. Update the code cell by completing the code to encode the position of your agent and the pickup and drop-off locations in your environment.
+    Then, run the code to generate a number that corresponds to a state between 0 and 499.
+3. Update the code cell by filling in the ellipsis with the state generated in the code cell for Step 2.
+4. Explain the condition that will make the infinite `while` loop end.
+5. Update the code cell by defining a Quality matrix with all zero entries and dimensions of 500 x 6.
+    Then, assign this matrix to the `q_table` variable.
+6. Describe the main difference between the implementation in Part3 and the one that was proposed in Part 2.
+    Explain which equation is used to
+    train the algorithm and fill the entries of the Quality matrix.
+7. Compare the performances of the two approaches presented in this activity.
+    Which one performed better?
+    Include the number of steps taken each time the algorithm ran and the penalties that were incurred.

+> **Note**: Part 1 = Steps 1-3, Part 2 = Step 4, Part 3 = Steps 5-7.

 ### Further Reading for OpenAI Gym (Module Used)